lumeland/theme-simple-blog/README.md

 ## Customize

-- Copy the _data.yml file in your blog root folder and edit with your data.
+- Copy the `_data.yml` file in your blog root folder and edit with your blog data.